Terms and conditions

 8 Damages and limitation of liability

-8.1 In the event of delay or defects, the Buyer is entitled to compensation in accordance with clauses 5.5 and 6.6.
+8.1 In the event of delay or defects, the Buyer is entitled to compensation in accordance with the provisions of sections 5.5 and 6.6.

 8.3 The Supplier cannot in any case be held liable for loss of production, loss of profit, operating loss or any other form of direct or indirect financial loss.

-8.5 The Buyer cannot assert claims against the Supplier in connection with delays or defects other than what is expressly stated in the Agreement.
-However, this limitation of the Supplier's liability does not apply if the Supplier has been guilty of gross negligence.
+8.5 The Buyer cannot make any claims against the Supplier for delay or defects other than what is expressly stated in the Agreement.
+However, this limitation of the Supplier's liability does not apply if the Supplier is guilty of gross negligence.

 9 Retention of title